 Advocating for safe, diverse and inclusive communities and work environments where EVERYONE can thrive, grow and be themselves

 Sandy Mollett (she/her/hers) is the Founder & CEO of Equal Footing LLC, a Diversity, Equity and Inclusion consulting organization.
-Equal Footing LLC is a certified LGBTQ business enterprise that advocates for safe, diverse and inclusive communities and work environments where EVERYONE can thrive, grow and be themselves.
+Equal Footing LLC is a Certified Women's Business Enterprise (WBE), Certified Woman Owned Small Business (WOSB) & Certified LGBT Business Enterprise (LGBTBE) that advocates for safe, diverse and inclusive communities and work environments where EVERYONE can thrive, grow and be themselves.
 Sandy is a Certified Diversity Professional (CDP), sought-after speaker, panelist, corporate consultant and thought leader/partner.

 After 32 years in the corporate world, she has embarked on her second-act career as a Diversity, Equity and Inclusion advocate, activist and consultant.
 This fire and passion was fueled by serving as President of the Atlanta Gay and Lesbian Chamber of Commerce (AGLCC) (2018 to 2019) -- an affiliate chapter of the National LGBT Chamber of Commerce (NGLCC).
 “With a mission of driving economic success for the LGBT business community and allies; I had an opportunity to roll up my sleeves and work alongside community activists, advocates and civic leaders.
-All focused on equity, equality and prosperity of the LGBTQ+ community in Atlanta and surrounding areas.”
+All focused on equity, equality and prosperity.

 In her corporate role, she supported and mentored LGBTQ+ employees, women leaders and young professionals, encouraging them to engage and grow, personally and professionally.
 She served as an advocate, a voice, and a champion for diversity, inclusion and workplace equality.
 She founded and co-chaired their corporate Diversity and Cultural Council (Employee Resource Group (ERG) Steering Committee).
 She also served as the Executive Sponsor of their LGBTQ+ ERG.
 Corporate achievements included -- Increased Human Rights Campaign (HRC) Equality Index score from 45 to 100 and earned "Best Places to Work for LGBT" distinction for five consecutive years -- Implemented LGBTQ+ Ally Pledge - more than 3,000 associates signed their support of equal rights for all people -- Implemented self-identification capabilities -- Changed policies to include anti-discrimination to include gender identity -- Implemented benefits to cover children of domestic partners -- Introduced gender-neutral paid parental leave -- Implemented progressive Transgender benefits -- Increased visibility and impact in our communities through volunteerism, board seats, sponsored networking events and more.